aamster/aamster.github.io/_posts/2024-10-03-sequence_to_sequence_models_1.md

 This continues until the vocabulary gets to a certain size, which is a hyperparameter.

 Note that this solves the problems mentioned above.
 We are using a byte-level representation, but for common sequences of bytes, such as common words, we are representing those as a single token.
-For uncommon characters, or characters not even in the training set, those are left as individual bytes.
+For characters not in the training set, those are left as individual bytes, which can be achieved by using `byte_fallback=True` in the `sentencepiece` algorithm.

 {: .box-note}
 **Side note:** The BPE algorithm was originally developed as a [compression algorithm](https://web.archive.org/web/20160326130908/http://www.csse.monash.edu.au/cluster/RJK/Compress/problem.html) in 1994.